jrmeen/project/README.md

 ..
 create about.html
-add about me page header : This is me!!! add pigture and content in flexbox add javascript-clock create js. code create css to describe the style for each page.
+add about me page header : This is me!!! add picture and content in flexbox add javascript-clock create js. code create css to describe the style for each page.